TilmanNeumann/java-math-library/README.md

 = 785506617513464525087105385677215644061830019071786760495463 * 2330444194315502255622868487811486748081284934379686652689159
 </code><br />

-Its factorization took 2 days 8 hours on a Ryzen 9 3900X with 20 sieve threads.
-That was using jml 1.0, it should be notably faster now.
+Its factorization took about 37.5 hours on a Ryzen 9 3900X with 20 sieve threads using jml 1.1.

 ## Authors